Techtonica/curriculum/databases/relational-databases.md

       ```sql
       DELETE FROM table_name WHERE condition;
       ```
+- The above syntax are from [w3schools.](https://www.w3schools.com/sql/sql_select.asp)
-- [DDL](https://www.geeksforgeeks.org/sql-ddl-dml-dcl-tcl-commands/) or Data Definition Language actually consists of the SQL commands that can be used to define the database schema.
+- DDL or Data Definition Language actually consists of the SQL commands that can be used to define the database schema.
 It simply deals with descriptions of the database schema and is used to create and modify the structure of database objects in database.
 Examples of DDL commands:
   - CREATE – is used to create the database or its objects (like table, index, function, views, store procedure and triggers).
   - DROP – is used to delete objects from the database.